Aashish2109/Unit-Converter/README.md

 7) For Volume

-For Conversion From Litres to Millilitre the user will enter the record into the Litre input will get the desired result and vice-versa.
+For Conversion From Litres to Millilitre the user will enter the record into the Litre input and will get the desired result and vice-versa.

 The interface is like this